 Once you start to feel the benefits of testosterone therapy, other positive lifestyle changes are often much easier to implement.
 With increased energy, you might enjoy getting more active, and a good sex life can have a range of positive effects on your health.

-Although improved mental clarity isn’t going to protect from dementia.
-Research does indicate that a combination of regular exercise and keeping the brain active may lower the chance of cognitive decline.
+Although improved mental clarity isn’t going to protect from the risk of dementia, research does indicate that a combination of regular exercise and keeping the brain active may lower the chance of cognitive decline.

 One of the reasons you may be interested in testosterone replacement is if you struggle with erectile dysfunction (ED).
-Getting an erection without the need for viagra can help to give you the confidence to start a new relationship or reconnect with your partner sexually.
-Low testosterone levels have been linked to difficulty getting or maintaining an erection.
+Getting an erection without the need for Viagra can help give you the confidence to start a new relationship or reconnect with your partner sexually.
+Low testosterone levels have been linked to difficulty getting or maintaining an erection

 Our clinic in London has helped hundreds of men with erectile dysfunction.
 Many of our clients have told us that since starting testosterone therapy, they find it easier to get an erection and have noticed a boost in their sex drive.
 However, if low testosterone is not diagnosed at your TRT screening, we can provide you with alternative treatment options.